Last updated on June 15th, 2024 at 07:31 am

 Extended Timeframe: With a home sale contingency, the closing process is likely to take longer.

-Limited Pool of Buyers: This narrows down the potential pool of buyers, as many sellers prefer non-contingent offers that are not dependent on the sale of another property.
+Narrower Pool of Buyers: This narrows down the potential pool of buyers, as many sellers prefer non-contingent offers that are not dependent on the sale of another property.

 Tips for Navigating a Home Sale